Eugenio-DT/Security-UseCases/core-security-domains/Threat Detection and Response/use-cases/cloud-environments/azure/user-account-brute-force/user-account-brute-force.md

 <br>

-This workflow is setup to automatically run every 30-minutes (e.g. taking the last 30 minutes data) the same brute-force detection logic of the notebook, extract the results, and create a custom security event for each detectde attack.
+This workflow is setup to automatically run every 30-minutes (e.g. taking the last 30 minutes data) the same brute-force detection logic described within the notebook, extract the results, and create a custom security event for each detectde attack.

 Now, let's run the workflow and wait for its execution to be completed.
 Let's take a look a successful execution results: